Jahzara Claxton

-Jahzara Claxton (born 12 March 2006) is a Saint Kitts and Nevis footballer who plays as a forward for Newtown United FC and the Saint Kitts and Nevis women's national team.
-Claxton also plays cricket for the West Indies Under 19 team.
-She is the first ever female cricketer from the Leeward Islands to be selected to the West Indies U19 squad.
+Jahzara Keanna Chloe Claxton (born 12 March 2006) is a Saint Kitts and Nevis footballer and cricketer.
+In football, she plays as a forward for Newtown United FC and the Saint Kitts and Nevis women's national team.
+In cricket, she plays as a left-handed batter and right-arm medium bowler for Leeward Islands.
+She has also played cricket for West Indies Under-19s, becoming the first ever female cricketer from the Leeward Islands to be selected for the West Indies U19 squad.

 Football career

 Club career

 Claxton has played for Newtown United in Saint Kitts and Nevis.

 International career

 In 2019, Claxton represented the Saint Kitts and Nevis U14 at the Caribbean Football Union Caribbean Challenge Series.
-On August 9, 2019, she scored five goals in an 8-0 victory over Dominica U14.
-On August 10, 2019, she scored four goals in a 4-2 victory over Antigua and Barbuda U14.
+On August 9, 2019, she scored five goals in an 8–0 victory over Dominica U14.
+On August 10, 2019, she scored four goals in a 4–2 victory over Antigua and Barbuda U14.
 She scored 11 goals in the team's three games as they finished second in their group.

 Claxton represented Saint Kitts and Nevis U20 at two CONCACAF Women's U-20 Championship editions (2020 and 2022).
-On 27 February 2022, she scored a hat trick against Trinidad and Tobago U20.
+On 27 February 2022, she scored a hat-trick against Trinidad and Tobago U20.
 She is the second top goal-scorer for Caribbean U20 girls.

 She made her senior debut on 3 February 2022 as a 62nd-minute substitution in a 3–0 friendly away win over Anguilla, scoring the team's third goal.
-On 8 April 2022, she scored the winning goal in a 2-1 victory over Guatemala during 2022 CONCACAF W Championship qualification, scoring a goal with her back.
+On 8 April 2022, she scored the winning goal in a 2–1 victory over Guatemala during 2022 CONCACAF W Championship qualification, scoring a goal with her back.